gordontang/gordontang.github.io/about.md

 title: About Me
 ---

 I am an industrial engineering student who is passionate about using technology to improve the world around us.
-In the past, I have worked on products that connect people and build meaningful relationships.
+In the past, I have enjoyed working on products that connect people and build meaningful relationships.

+Currently, I am completing my final year and lead the You're Next Career Network at the University of Toronto.
+In addition, I am working on developing a mobile, technology-rich classroom for Defence Research and Development Canada.

-I aspire to be a great product manager, and look to bring my data-driven and user-centered experiences to good use.
+Upon graduation, I aspire to be a great product manager, and look to apply my data, UX, and leadership abilities.

 ### Products I built
 <table>